grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 This recipe has the following steps:

 1. Use of a mail server or mail service, e.g. [SparkPost](https://www.sparkpost.com/), [Mailgun](https://www.mailgun.com/), or [Sendgrid](https://sendgrid.com/).
-2. Configuring the mail server to listen for email-to-fax emails from ACT!
+2. Configuring the mail server to listen for email-to-fax emails from Act!
 Email-Connect, e.g. email addresses like 16501112222@myserver.com.
 3. Converting incoming Email-Connect MIME to RingCentral MIME format.
 4. Sending new MIME message to RingCentral fax service via email-to-fax format or RingCentral API.